wazuh/wazuh-documentation/source/installation-guide/open-distro/all-in-one-deployment/all_in_one.rst

 Step-by-step installation
 =========================

 Install Wazuh and Open Distro for Elasticsearch components in an all-in-one deployment.
-This type of deployment is appropriate for testing and small working environments.

 Follow the instructions to configure the official repositories to perform installations.
-As an alternative, the installation can also be done using packages.
-Check out the list of available packages in the :ref:`Packages list <packages>` section.
+Alternatively, if you want to download the Wazuh agent package directly, see the :ref:`Packages list <packages>` section.

 .. note:: Root privileges are required to execute all the commands.